nirnanaaa/asparagus/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/ef3bb9a0dbc5b1994a9d/maintainability)](https://codeclimate.com/github/nirnanaaa/asparagus/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/ef3bb9a0dbc5b1994a9d/test_coverage)](https://codeclimate.com/github/nirnanaaa/asparagus/test_coverage)

-A simple and pluggable cron scheduler for distributed systems.
+## A simple and pluggable cron scheduler for distributed systems.

-# Usage
+Asparagus is an open source *task scheduler* with *no external dependencies*.
+It's useful for executing scheduled tasks on any environment.

+## Features

+- Variety of [Source Providers](./docs/source/01-base.md)), ranging from standard crontab to etcd based backends.
+- Multiple [Execution Providers](./docs/execution/01-base.md), including HTTP and local execution.
+- Simple to install and manage, and easy to get started.
+- Monitoring and reporting is a key priority.

+## Installation

+We recommend using Asparagus with our pre-built Docker image.
+Start Asparagus using:

 ```bash
 # Crontab Backend
 docker pull fkconsultin/asparagus